Interna1ta/interna1ta/README.md

 I am a Technical Product Manager working in Barcelona, Spain.

-With an Architect and Urbanist background, I am interested in how design and new technologies can help society to move forward.
+With a web developer and blockchain background, I am interested in how design and new technologies can help society to move forward.

-I also have interest on the blockchain as a system (not so much about investments).

 ### Find me around the web 🌐